FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: neighbor PEER port PORT

-.. clicmd:: [no] neighbor PEER password PASSWORD
+.. clicmd:: neighbor PEER password PASSWORD

    Set a MD5 password to be used with the tcp socket that is being used to connect to the remote peer.
 Please note if you are using this